 Much like visiting concentration camps, this is a very heavy and emotional tour.
 There is some graphic material here including real photographs of Jews being hung in the city.
 The exhibit is astounding with letters, photos, videos, and other artifacts and exhibits that take you through the journey of the devastating and evil history that took place here.

 Give yourself a few hours as there is a lot of reading and media to look at.
 We easily spent two hours here.
 You can also buy a combination ticket to get you into the MOCAK Museum of Contemporary Art Krakow next door.

+This is what to see in Krakow if you’re a lover of contemporary art.
 Another great museum and thing to do in Krakow is visit MOCAK, the Museum of Contemporary Art Krakow located next to Schindler’s Factory and is actually located where part of the original Schindler’s Factory was located but had been demolished since.
 This museum has two floors of modern art focusing on the last 20 years.
 You can easily spend an hour if not more in here exploring the works of various artists on display here.